-When it comes to reverting abandoning customers, exit intent popups are always the best solution.
-Nothing else can be more effective than a popup message quickly reacting on the user’s action.
+When it comes to reverting abandoning customers, exit-intent popups are always the best solution.
+Nothing else can be more effective than a popup message quickly reacting to the user’s action.

-Displaying an enticing offer just when the user is going to leave your website, can be the best way of keeping them on your store.
+Displaying an enticing offer just when the user is going to leave your website, can be the best way of keeping them in your store.

 Implementing cross-selling techniques along with exit intent popups can benefit your sales, not only converting the abandoning customers but also selling more items.

 Sometimes customers really forget about the items they add to their shopping carts.
 Or maybe they leave not being sure they really wanted the items they added to their shopping carts.

 This is why you need to implement some kind of a reminder to the customers not letting them leave without completing the purchase.
 Offer more items that are like the one the customer has purchased.
 Suggest items that may form some kind of a pack of several items, with a discount for all.

 This way, the customer will not only be reminded about the item they left on the cart, but also may purchase more, seeing the offer with the discount in addition.

 As a result, everyone is happy.
 You sell more stuff, and the customer gets more items at a discounted price.